1999AZZAR/prompt-sanctuary/README.md

 - **Advanced Options**: For more advanced content generation, navigate to `/advance` and provide the required parameters.
 - **Community Library**: Access various content generation templates and tools from the library section.
 Navigate to `/library` and choose the desired option.
 - **Personal library**: contain per user prompt that they have saved before.
+  - New: “History” button to view previous versions, preview, and restore.

 ## Quick start (local)